KWall1202/CS441_Sudoku/README.md

 # CS441_Sudoku

 ## Sudoku Puzzle App
-The goal of this project was to create custom classes and views to act as a sudoku puzzle, and I've made that in a simplest fashion. -1 Represents empty spaces in the puzzle, and cells can be edited by the input buttons on the bottom of the puzzle screen.
-The other two screens were meant to be a difficulty select/generate new puzzle screen, and a solver on the other screen.
-I didn't get to implement those because I faced a lot of troubles with getting custom views to render properly, I learned a lot about context along the way though!
+The goal of this project was to create custom classes and views to act as a sudoku puzzle, and I've made that in a simplest fashion.
+0 Represents empty spaces in the puzzle, and cells can be edited by the input buttons on the bottom of the puzzle screen.
+The Home screen contains a spinner where he player can choose the difficulty of the puzzle they want to solve.
+Pressing the generate button will then GET a puzzle from the heroku sudoku api with the displayed difficulty.
+The player then can solve the puzzle on the puzzle screen and have their move count posted online when they correctly solve the puzzle.

 ## Production Log
+11/30/19: Added feature for posting scores online once a puzzle is completed with a customizable player name.
+Scores are separated by difficulty

+11/25/19: Added buttons to check the solve of a puzzle and to display the score of a player as they progress through the puzzle

+11/20/19: Spinner properly integrates with puzzle and displays it properly on the puzzle screen

+11/18/19: Finished API calls to get sudokus from online

+11/15/19: Began setting up to make API calls to get puzzles from the internet

 11/12/19: The puzzle can be edited with buttons at the bottom of the screen, the cell to be edited gets highlighted in yellow

 11/11/19: Added buttons that will end up modifying the puzzle